AY2425S1-CS2103-F13-2/tp/docs/DeveloperGuide.md

 ### Launch and shutdown

-1. Initial launch
+1. Initial launch:

    1. Download the jar file and copy into an empty folder

    2. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

-2. Saving window preferences
+2. Saving window preferences:

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.